 Do let me know how it came out if you tried it at home.
 Also, I would love to see a picture of the same which you can share here on dolonchttrj@gmail.com.
 On Instagram you can use my hashtag #debjanirrannaghar or you, in addition, you can tag me at @foodofdebjani.

 You can follow me on Facebook, and Twitter, Pinterest, and Instagram for updates and recipes from Debjanir Rannaghar.
-Furthermore, I would love to receive recipe requests and would try my best to come up with more recipes or the experiences.
+Furthermore, I would love to receive recipe requests and would try my best to come up with more recipes or experiences.

 Leave a Reply